Summary: How to use the Mapper to create a new table in the data destination and then map event types to it.

 If you've chosen to auto-map, you can change the Target Column Name and the Target Data Type, as needed.

 Alooma offers a menu of other data types from which you can select, populated based on the types available from your data destination.

 The varchar data type provides a Truncate option, which truncates event field values that are longer than the specified number of characters.
 When the Truncate option is not selected, events with longer field values get a type conversion error and are sent to the Restream queue.

 After you map or discard an event field, a Clear button appears at the end of that row which enables you to unmap that field.
 The field becomes red again and the previous mapping is removed.

 The mapping of a specific event type can be considered complete after all its non-metadata fields are either Mapped or Discarded and the event type dot in the left pane has turned green.
 You can leave some of the event fields unmapped, if Alooma’s Mapper configuration for handling unmapped event fields is set to Flexible or Auto-mapped mode.
-If Alooma is set to Strict mode, then unmapped event fields cause an event to be sent to the Restream queue (and not loaded into the target database).
+If Alooma is set to Strict mode, then unmapped event fields cause an event to be sent to the Restream queue (and not loaded into the data destination).